Collaborative Divorce Lawyers Serving Connecticut Residents

 How Does Collaborative Divorce Work?

 - After you and your spouse each hire an attorney, everyone agrees in writing not to go to court or litigate.

-- You meet privately with your attorney and then in face-to-face meetings with your spouse and their attorney (also known as four way meetings).
+- You meet privately with your attorney and then in face-to-face meetings with your spouse and their attorney (also known as four-way meetings).

 - Additional experts, such as divorce coaches and child and financial specialists, may join the process if needed or are called for by your circumstances.
-All meetings are intended to produce an honest exchange of information and a clear understanding about the needs and expectations of both parties.
+All meetings are intended to produce an honest exchange of information and a clear understanding of the needs and expectations of both parties.

 Visit our Collaborative Divorce FAQ to learn more about the team members involved in a collaborative divorce.

 - Collaborative divorce allows former spouses to be friends and colleagues afterward, rather than enemies who have been adversaries at a war.